Tuesday 5 January 1965

-An interesting episode although very much like Hitchcock’s description of the MacGuffin.
-The two secrets at the heart of the story are vague and unconvincing, but the methods used to expose them are intriguing.
-The tactic of using expense accounts to uncover the pasty and coerce staff is entertainingly done, and Alan Dobie assembles his facts as convincingly as his later incarnation as Sergeant Cribb.
-Obviously this is using the expense report for a purpose that was not intended, and there is an amusing scene where Corbett questions why the accounts department didn’t query why there was no claim to show how Henry got from Canada to New York.
+An interesting episode although like Hitchcock’s description of the MacGuffin, the secrets at the heart of the story are ultimately less intriguing than the methods used to expose them .
+The tactic of using expense accounts to uncover the past and coerce staff is entertainingly done, and Alan Dobie assembles his facts as convincingly as his later incarnation as Sergeant Cribb .
+Since Corbett is using the expense report for an unintended purpose it doesn't give him all the information he wants.
+Corbett questions why the accounts department didn’t ask Henry why there was no claim to show how he got from Canada to New York.
 He is told that they usually try to cut down claims rather than encourage them.

-The most interesting development is that we see Corbett assuming that Grant is an ally, but Grant makes his independence clear.
+It's interesting that Corbett is naive enough to assume that Grant is an ally, but Grant is straightforward enough to make his independence clear.
 After watching Corbett interrogate Henderson over his expense account, Grant tells Corbett that , “Anyone who questions my expenses puts my dignity at doubt, which I don’t mind; but also my ingenuity, which I do.”

 Similarly, Grant’s distaste after Corbett exploits Henry Forbes suffering in the pressure chamber, is clear to see.
 It’s easy to infer that he resolves to pay Corbett back at this point, although a less charitable conclusion is that Grant has just seen a way to adance his own position.

-The most significant scene in the episode is the one in which Grant and Forbes play golf while Grant is still trying to discover Wilder’s whereabouts.
+The most significant scene in this epigram filled episode is the one in which Grant and Forbes play golf while Grant is still trying to discover Wilder’s whereabouts.
 Forbes compares Wilder to Corbett saying, “One man enjoys fighting and winning.
 The other simply enjoys winning.”

 “Robber Barons are gentlemen,” Grant chides, “But usurping serfs are not?”